Hyperobjekt/bil-site/content/news/lab-updates/global-map-of-ubi-experiments-where-have-we-been-where-are-we-now-and-where-are-we-going.md

 is_index: false
 type: labupdates
 layout: labsingle
-title: "Global Map of UBI Experiments: Where Have We Been, Where Are We Now, and Where Are We Going?"
+title: "Updated: Global Map of UBI Experiments: Where Have We Been, Where Are We Now, and Where Are We Going?"
 date: 2020-05-24T17:05:51.365Z
 excerpt: "How and where have Universal Basic Income (UBI) and policies that share features with a UBI been tested?
 What are some significant differences